 Roasted Pumpkin Seeds

-From the recipe archive, don’t throw out your pumpkin seeds! ~Elise
+From the recipe archive, first posted 2005.
+Don’t throw out your pumpkin seeds! ~Elise

 - One medium sized pumpkin

 - Olive oil